 Rebuild sustainable indigenous food systems

-Defend seed sovereignty and rebuild sustainable indigenous food systems that eliminate the waste of natural resources; prioritise the use of agro-ecology approaches; value and expand on the indigenous knowledge systems, including the teaching of this at schools; and reallocate land to sustainable farming to transition out of intensive monocropping industrial agriculture, in favour of models that are climate resilient, support biodiversity, reduce scarce water consumption and prioritise local food needs.
+Defend seed sovereignty and rebuild sustainable indigenous food systems that eliminate the waste of natural resources; priorities the use of agro-ecology approaches; value and expand on the indigenous knowledge systems, including the teaching of this at schools; and reallocate land to sustainable farming to transition out of intensive monocropping industrial agriculture, in favor of models that are climate resilient, support biodiversity, reduce scarce water consumption and priorities local food needs.

 Public financing for food security